Clan MacAulay: Modern era: clan associations

 Since the death of the last chief, in the 18th century, the MacAulays of Ardincaple have ceased to exist as a clan.
 There is currently no clan chief, and no member of the clan has been granted the undifferenced arms of the MacAulays of Ardincaple.
 However, with a revival of Scottish interest in the 20th century several MacAulays unsuccessfully attempted to prove a genealogical link to the last chief, and a movement was organised to revive the clan.
-In 1997 Iain McMillian MacAulay was made interim leader, or clan commander.
+In 1997 Iain McMillan MacAulay was made interim leader, or clan commander.
 Later in 1998, during its first assembly, the organisation's objectives were determined: to unite three unrelated groups of MacAulays under one chief – Clan MacAulay (the MacAulays of Ardincaple), the Macaulays of Lewis, and the Macaulays of Wester Ross; this new chief would then, in effect, be chief of all MacAulays.
 In 1999 MacAulay intended to petition the Lord Lyon King of Arms to be recognised as chief but was challenged by Iain Davidson MacAulay, originally a native of Helensburgh who claimed a direct bloodline to the chiefs of the clan.